 In addition to the hundreds of hours of video being a gift of Steve and Michel to Rivers, the film is a gift to all who watch it.
 Although grief is present like an uncredited character throughout the entire film, joy is also present.
-While the grief brings a silent weight to the viewer, there is also a joy that sounds a greater hope that lightens the weight of grief even in the midst of the loss of bodily function that is continuously revealed throughout the film.
+While the grief brings a silent weight to the viewer, there is also a joy that sounds a greater hope even in the midst of unimaginable loss revealed repeatedly throughout the film.

 Part of the gift element is the film’s raw honesty of living life with ALS that Steve and Michel share.
 While not dwelling excessively on valley periods, the film does not shy away from the physical, emotional and relational low moments.
 The nuts and bolts reality of ALS’s physical deterioration, the accompanying medical issues, and the difficult conversations, and non-conversations that come with the hour by hour, day by day exhaustion of caring for a loved one, or being cared for by a loved one are included in this journal of life.

 The other gift element of course is the “no white flags,” never give up spirit of Steve and Michel.
-There is joy in seeing their joy in living their lives.
+Their their joy in living their lives brings joy to the viewers.
 While theirs is not the life they thought they would live when they married, Steve and Michel do not surrender living life to ALS.
 Rather than focusing on Steve’s limitations, on what ALS has taken, they focus on the lives they can have.
 As such they travel, they go, and they do as much as they can rather than sitting, grieving and waiting.
 They live out the challenge presented on the film’s poster.
 Steve and Michel “live with a purpose, “and they “love with a purpose.”

-This spirit is a product of the faith that Steve and Michel not only have, but direct their lives.
+This spirit is a product of the faith that Steve and Michel not only have, but that direct their lives.
 As with anyone struggling to overcome a life changing and challenging illness, the Gleason’s is a realized faith life.
-Of course, there are ups and downs and times of questioning, but those are but dips of faith, not pits of despair.
+For Gleason, Faith is not a concept or way of being, it is the Way of life.
+Of course, there are ups and downs and times of questioning, however those are but dips of faith, not pits of despair.
 Steve and Michel and all in their orbit know that there is something greater than Steve’s diagnosis and mortality.
 This reality and opportunity to live lives of realized faith is possible for all people.
 For Steve, it is just more evident.

 In Hebrews 11 the writer also presents a roll call of Israel’s heroes of faith, including, Noah, Joseph, Moses, and Abraham, all of whom live as residents in an alien land.
-They live in, or as in, tents while hoping assuredly that one day they will live in homes and a nation whose foundations are designed and constructed by God.
+They live in tents while hoping assuredly that one day they will live in homes inside a nation whose foundations are designed and constructed by God.
 None of the heroes made it into the promised land, but they died seeing it.
 The writer of Hebrews was not ultimately referring to a nation or homes of this world, but to the coming Kingdom of God.
 Through Christ, those heroes of Israel, and all who have such faith, find and receive one’s final and true home.